-The SETAL instruction is ignored if either of the Block Protect bits (BP0, BP1) are not 0, meaning 1/4, 1/2, or all of the array is protected.
+The SETAL instruction is ignored if either of the Block Protect bits (BP0, BP1) is not '0', meaning 1/4, 1/2 or all of the array is protected.

-Note: The SETAL instruction must be terminated with a NoMAK following the command byte.
+The SETAL instruction must be terminated with a NoMAK following the command byte.
 If a NoMAK is not received at this point, the command will be considered invalid, and the device will go into Idle mode without responding with a SAK or executing the command.